 The modern era.
 Now known as Eagle Point, the resort remains committed to distinguishing itself from the mega resorts by adding lodging options and amenities with a keen focus on maintaining its unique charm and appeal.
 Resort improvements in the past 7 years include the remodeling of Canyonside Lodge, building of The Lookout warming cabin and its spectacular views of surrounding peaks surpassing 12,000 feet, and the construction of Aspen Crest at Eagle Point, the resort’s premier residential location, ideally situated in the heart of the resort area.

 As part of Visions 2020, Eagle Point revealed a master plan which included significant upgrades to the infrastructure of the resort for 2020 and beyond.
 The extensive capital improvements transformed the guest experience of the resort with new lodging opportunities, installation of a snow making system, and the introduction of summer features to create a year-round destination responsibly integrated into the surrounding Fishlake National Forest.
 Additional year-round homesites provide access through the resort’s private 1,200 acres to the vast forest beyond for skiing, biking, hiking or riding, turning the beautiful resort into the year-round resort it seems always to have been destined to become.
-Interested to hear more about Vision 2020?
+Interested to hear more about the future of the resort area.
 Just click here.